choyon-dev/Vidpirate/README.md

 ---

 📜 License
 This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

 🗒️ Disclaimer
 Vidpirate is intended for personal use only.
-Please ensure you respect copyright laws and only download content you are permitted to use.
+Please ensure you respect copyright laws and only download content you can use.

 📧 Contact
 For support or inquiries, reach out to: